 2. Go for the colors.

-Black and white are often popular choices, but if you dress all in black, for example, and then have a child dressed in black sitting on your lap, in can be hard to tell where you end and the child begins.
-Colors can bring needed depth to the photo.
+Black and white are often popular choices, but if you dress all in black, and have black hair, it can be hard to tell where your clothes end and your hair begins.
+On the other hand, colors can bring needed depth to the photo.

 3. Look at the background.